tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 ## Considerations
 Because Tendermint doesn't know anything about the application state, the goal of StateSync of to broker messages between nodes and through the ABCI.
-The implementation will have multiple touch points through the
+The implementation will have multiple touch points on both the tendermint code base and ABCI application.
-codebase:

-* A StateSync reactor to facilitate peer communication
+* A StateSync reactor to facilitate peer communication - Tendermint
-* A Set of ABCI messages to transmit application state to the reactor
+* A Set of ABCI messages to transmit application state to the reactor - Tendermint
-* A Set of MultiStore APIs for exposing snapshot data to the ABCI
+* A Set of MultiStore APIs for exposing snapshot data to the ABCI - ABCI application
-* A Storage format with validation and performance conciderations
+* A Storage format with validation and performance considerations - ABCI application

 ### Implementation Properties
 Beyond the approach, any implementation of StateSync can be evaluated across different criteria:

 * Speed: Expected throughput of producing and consuming snapshots
-* Safety: Cost of pushing partial or completely invalid snapshots to a node
+* Safety: Cost of pushing invalid snapshots to a node
+* Liveness: Cost of preventing a node from receiving/constructing a snapshot
 * Effort: How much effort does an implementation require

 ### Implementation Question